ichabanivan/gulpimize/README.md

 Starting a fresh project
 If you plan on using this to start a new project, be sure and clear out the git data start a fresh history:

 ```
 rm -rf .git && git init
 git add .
 git commit -m "Initialized with Gulpimize"
 ```

 ## Technologies

 * Gulp - Automate and enhance your workflow
-* Webpack webpack is a module bundler.
+* Webpack - is a module bundler.
 * Pug - Terse language for writing HTML templates.
 * PostCSS - CSS with superpowers.
 * Babel - Use next generation JavaScript, today (ES5 => ES6).